pikatchu/closedsource/book/0120-cadets.md

 Marcus stared straight ahead, not daring to speak.

-"There has not been a single day since that I haven’t regretted it," Finch continued.
+"There has not been a single day since that I haven't regretted it," Finch continued.

 Marcus fought to keep his breathing steady.